-Cause Solution To access Device Manager in Windows 8.1, from the Start screen, type c, select Control Panel from the list of applications, and then select Device Manager .
+Cause Solution The application is set to use a different audio device than speakers.
+Some graphics cards support audio over the DisplayPort connection (if applicable), so multiple audio devices may be listed in Device Manager.
+Make sure the correct device is being used.
+To access Device Manager in Windows 7, click Start , select Control Panel , and then select Device Manager .
 To access Device Manager in Windows 10, type device manager in the taskbar search box, and then select Device Manager from the list of applications.
 Some applications can select which audio output device is used.
 Make sure the application has selected the correct audio device.
 The operating system controls may be set to use a different audio device as the default output device than what is expected.
 Set the operating system to use the correct audio device.